openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_cgroups.rst

 consistency group.

 .. note::

    The **consistency groups and snapshots** are realized as an **experimental** Shared File Systems API in Liberty release.
 Contributors can change or remove the experimental part of the Shared File Systems API in further releases without maintaining backward compatibility.
-The experimental API has ``"X-OpenStack-Manila-API-Experimental: true"`` header in their HTTP requests.
+The experimental API has ``X-OpenStack-Manila-API-Experimental: true`` header in their HTTP requests.

 Consistency groups
 ------------------

 .. note::

    Before using consistency groups, make sure the Shared File System driver that you are running has consistency group support.
 You can check it in the ``manila-scheduler`` service reports.
 The ``consistency_group_support`` can